cemalokten/fac-application-website/README.md

 It gave me an opportunity to put into words why I want to learn more about coding and a join the FAC Autumn cohort. 🍁

+Please note: the site works best on Firefox, Chrome or Edge.
+There are ongoing issues with Safari which I need to resolve.

 ## 📔 Contents

 - [⌚ Project Timeline](#-project-timeline)